 - The architecture and UNESCO World Heritage sites are gorgeous, and the food is hearty and tasty.

 - Ukraine is safe, as long as you stay away from Crimea, in the far eastern part of the country, where there is an ongoing territorial dispute with Russia.
-The U. S. Department of State has issued a warning for U. S. citizens to defer all travel to Crimean peninsula, but there are no restrictions at all for Kiev or other beautiful cities like Odessa and Lviv.
+The U. S. Department of State has issued a warning for U. S. citizens to defer all travel to the Crimean peninsula, but there are no restrictions at all for Kyiv or other beautiful cities like Odesa and Lviv.